beastrc/aluna-smart-contracts/token/README.md

 ## Contracts

 ### AlunaToken.sol

+ZeppelinOS-based initializable ugradable ERC-20 token.
+Provides additional functionality to process payments using the PaymentProcessor contract.

   - Implements the ERC-20 standard
   - Provides functionality to process payments using the PaymentProcessor contract
   - Provices groupTransfer function